MikkoWrightson/Clicker/README.md

-#This is a readme
+# This is a readme
-:D
+So much info :D